ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 The first one will allow you to enter the full experience (Not admin) of the page.
 Sign Up will allow you to create an account for the page, it will ask you a quantity of needed information and the will create an account.
 The sign In only works if you already have an account.
 You can enter as a normal user or if you are an admin from the same Sign In.
-If you forgot your password there's a link below the log in utton which will send you a password recovery link as long as you provide a registered email
+If you forgot your password there's a link below the log in button which will send you a password recovery link as long as you provide a registered email
 For matters of correction we'll provide two normal users (so you can try all the features like Inbox and Invites) and an Admin one.

 (Normal User --> email: fjbarros1@miuandes.cl, password:123456)
 (Normal User --> email: sschlotfeldt@miuandes.cl, password:123456)
-(Administrator User --> email: administrator@gnail.com, password:123456)
+(Administrator User --> email: administrator@gmail.com, password:123456)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------